Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(Ubuntu).md

 ![Check Box](https://dl.dropboxusercontent.com/u/19178351/GItHub%20Wiki%20Pictures/GNURadio_CheckBox.png)

 #### 3. Run The Script
 Open a terminal, navigate to the folder containing the script, and run it by typing `./Install-SpriteRadio`.
 You'll need to be connected to the internet to download the necessary packages and source code.
-The install process will take a while (possibly up to an hour) and you will have to enter your password a few times.
+The install process will take a while (up to an hour) and you will have to enter your password a few times.

 ![Terminal](https://dl.dropboxusercontent.com/u/19178351/GItHub%20Wiki%20Pictures/GNURadio_Term.png)